Become a Member of the Water Worx Team!

 License or Certificate:

-- Valid North Carolina class B driver's license with satisfactory driving record.
+Valid North Carolina, class C, driver's license with satisfactory driving record.

-Water Worx Services, INC is seeking qualified applicants for the full-time position as an asphalt / concrete crewman.
-This position is responsible for variety of activities related to the company’s overall success.
+Water Worx Services, Inc. is seeking qualified applicants for the full-time position as an Underground Crewman I. This position is responsible for variety of activities related to the company’s overall success.
 Our success is built from the dedicated service of each one of our team members.

 SUPERVISION RECEIVED AND EXERCISED